piyushrpt/condaLinuxSetup/dev/modules.md

 We will create a default module file that will use your anaconda setup.

 Here is a template for the basic module file.
 Please modify contents to suit your needs.
-The main purpose of this basic module is to :

-1. Use recently installed anaconda3 as your default python3/ ipython3
-2. Not mangle your environment with unnecessary PATH and PYTHONPATH variables.
+The main purpose of this basic module is to not mangle your environment with unnecessary PATH and PYTHONPATH variables.
 These should be organized as their own modules.

 ```bash
 > vi /home/agram/privatemodules/basic